Kajal-7/taskphin-assignment/README.md

 # Taskphin - HireTracker

 ## Overview
-HireTracker is a web application
+HireTracker, a web application designed for recruiters, serves as a comprehensive tool for managing candidate data efficiently.

 ## Deployed Wesite Link